“We’re all at risk of experiencing poverty if specific conditions in our lives change suddenly.”

 Show Kids You Care leads a national network of meal programs for kids living in poverty and other difficult situations in Canada.
 The programs are run by teachers, community workers, parents and other volunteers who get up each morning to bring and serve nutritious breakfast, lunch and even after school snacks to hungry kids.

-We raise money from compassionate Canadians and companies and help fund the cost of food and equipment needed to store and serve these meals.
+We raise money from compassionate Canadians and small businesses and help fund the cost of food and equipment needed to serve these meals.
 We also work to educate the public about child hunger issues and the need for a national meal program.
 Currently we partner with more than 700 programs across Canada feeding almost 150,000 children each and every week.
 Our goal is to increase that to 250,000 kids.

 Poverty and Hunger

-Child poverty is high in Canada.
+Child poverty is alarmingly high in Canada.
 An estimated 1.1 million kids in Canada live in poverty and suffer from hunger.
 Almost 40% of those who use food banks are children and youth.
-And you may be shocked to learn that Canada is the only G8 country without a fully national, school-based feeding program!
+And you may be shocked to learn that Canada is one of the few countries in the G8 that doesn’t have a fully-funded federal meal program for kids!

 Where there’s poverty there’s hunger.
 Malnourished kids’ brains struggle to perform basic memorization skills.
 They struggle to identify letters which affects their reading.
 Hungry kids avoid group activities because they can’t keep up.
 So they are alone and ashamed.
 With empty stomachs they often doze and so fall even further behind.
 Being “different” they are often picked on.
 Out of their pain some become aggressive with others.
 All this has the potential to undermine their social and even economic well being for a lifetime.